 Communication is the key to everything.
 At Samepage we like to say great conversations lead to great content.
-Unfortunately, in today's world of flexible work schedules and distributed teams, it can be difficult to have the informal conversations that help more work forward.
-Now there are a number of chat applications to help you communicate no matter where your colleagues are.
-These are 5 of the best in no particular order:
+Unfortunately, in today's world of flexible work schedules and distributed teams, it can be difficult to have the informal conversations that help move work forward.
+There are a number of chat applications to help you communicate no matter where your colleagues are.

 Slack is the top group chat app for business if you're measuring by hype.
 Just about everyone is familiar with the platform, so I won't take too much time covering it here.
 Slack's interface is straightforward with channels and users on the left-hand side.
 You can set up the channels as you like giving your team lots of flexibility.